Virginia literature: Literature of the 19th century

 Virginian Literature of the 19th Century covers literature produced from 1800 to the turn of the century in 1899.
 This period of writing was marked by the Antebellum (meaning 'before the war') period between 1812 – 1861 and the American civil war from 1861 – 1865.
 The early years of the nineteenth century saw several important literary texts published including The History of the expedition under the command of Captains Lewis and Clark, to the sources of the Missouri thence across the Rocky mountains and down the river Columbia to the Pacific Ocean (1814) which recorded the expedition of Lewis and Clark (two Virginian-born explorers) and A Tour through Part of Virginia in the Summer of 1808 (1809) by John Edwards Caldwell.
-These texts centred on the themes of travel, history, and biography.
+These texts centered on the themes of travel, history, and biography.

 The early Antebellum period of Virginia's literary history was marked by genres of "elegies, poems, metrical romances, narrative, satire, sentimental humour, and vers de société."
 Poetry on the topic of nature and the natural surrounds of the Virginia area was common and followed a tradition established in England by romantic poets such as William Wordsworth.
 Such writing, like previous literature written during the Jeffersonian era, was typically "written by men of the professional class – clergymen, lawyers, legislators, physicians, teachers" however in 1813 Judith Lomax became the first woman from Virginia to publish a book consisting only of her own written verse.
 Other women poets of the time included Anna Byrd, Martha Ann Davis and Judith Wormeley.